Wynonna Judd: 2000–2004: Success in the new millennium

-2005–present: New career directions
+2005–2010: New career directions

-Her second release for Asylum-Curb was a live CD/DVD package called Her Story: Scenes from a Lifetime, released in 2005 which was concurrently released by with her best selling autobiography, Coming Home to Myself.
+Her second release for Asylum-Curb was a live CD/DVD package called Her Story: Scenes from a Lifetime, released in 2005 which was concurrently released with her best selling autobiography, Coming Home to Myself.
 The album included one new studio track, "Attitude".
 Written by Wynonna and John Rich of Big & Rich, this song was issued as a single, peaking at No. 40 on the country charts.
-That same year she released her first solo Christmas album called A Classic Christmas that included a Latin version of Ave Maria.
+Also in 2005, she released her first solo Christmas album called A Classic Christmas which included a Latin version of Ave Maria.
 She also sang an overdubbed duet with Elvis Presley on the 2008 RCA album Christmas Duets.

 Sing: Chapter 1, her first studio album in six years, was released on February 3, 2009, on Curb Records.
 This album is largely composed of cover songs, except for the title track, an original composition by Rodney Crowell.
 It also reunites her with producers Brent Maher and Don Potter, who produced all of the Judds' 1980s albums.
 This album's lead-off single is "I Hear You Knocking", a blues standard first recorded by Smiley Lewis.
 On May 9, 2009, a seven-song EP containing dance remixes of the title track was released.

 On September 14, 2010, the Judds appeared on The Oprah Winfrey Show where Wynonna discussed "her recent weight loss, her year of living dangerously and what it's like going back on stage as part of the iconic duo, the Judds".
 The Judds also performed their new single "I Will Stand By You", released October 4, 2010.
 "I Will Stand By You" was released as the title track to the Judd's 2011 Greatest Hits collection, I Will Stand by You: The Essential Collection.